philpennock/character/README.md

 `github.com/apcera/termtables` and briefly tried `github.com/olekukonko/tablewriter` before switching to writing my own.

+(Apcera's repositories have disappeared, the most widespread fork of `termtables` appears to be `github.com/xlab/tablewriter`).

 You can use Go build tags to switch the table package used.
 I might remove support for this in the future.